 It just so happens that when we arrived Düsseldorf was celebrating Japan Day, so there were a lot of visitors dressed up throughout the city – I think we saw at least 10 pikachus!
 Why a Japanese Quarter and Japan Day?
 Düsseldorf has the largest Japanese population in Europe.
 It was sooo busy and it wasn’t until we arrived in the Japanese Quarter that we realized there was a holiday taking place.
 We had already walked 30 minutes and were in the mood for sushi – all of the places were packed!!
 In the end we were able to eat while a huge line waited to be let in.
 A great first day!

 Now that we had explored a lot of Manhattan, we decided on day 11 to meet up with some friends in Brooklyn.
-First we ate sushi in Chinatown and stopped for cupcakes and iced coffee at Molly’s Cupcakes in Greenwich Village.
-Then we met up with our friend Matt in Brooklyn to see another side of NYC.
+We met up with our friend Matt in Brooklyn to see another side of NYC.
 First we explored Williamsburg, walking around and stopping at the park to look at the view of Manhattan and the Williamsburg Bridge.
 Matt also took us to Five Leaves where I of course ordered a Brooklyn beer, because it was only fitting.
 For dinner we headed to Bushwick to meet Danny at Arepera Guacuco and I tried arepas for the first time!
 After dinner we met up with my friend Meredith for drinks in Bushwick.
-When we go back to New York in September we’ll be seeing a bit more of Brooklyn!

 I wanted to find a recipe so I could use some leftover quinoa I had on hand.
 I decided to look up recipes on My New Roots, because I had used the site for the Chickpea Wraps, and I knew that would be my best bet for a healthy unique recipe!
 I was so excited when I found the Quinoa Spring Sushi + DIY Quick-Pickled Ginger!
 The sushi rolls and pickled ginger were easy to make and the results were so fresh and delicious!
 I will never buy store-bought pickled ginger again – there’s no comparison!